monkins1010/Verusguideassets/VerusPay Installation Guide.md

 As soon as the droplet is created your website will be available on the internet at  http://<<your_ip_of_your_droplet>>

-You will be greeted with a website asking you for your launguage, choose you luange then fillin the form below
+You will be greeted with a website asking you for your language, choose you language then fill in the form below

+# ADD FORM HERE TO

 #### Logging into your website with MobaXterm for the first time